 Doctors writing in the Archives of Physical Medicine and Rehabilitation say: “We do not recommend viscosupplementation for hip osteoarthritis”

 Researchers in Brazil published in the August 2017 edition of Archives of Physical Medicine and Rehabilitation (7) had this to say about using hyaluronic acid injections for hip osteoarthritis:

 - “We do not recommend viscosupplementation for hip osteoarthritis.
 Compared to placebo, data shows scarce evidence of its efficacy up to 3 months, and suggests no difference at 6 months.”

-That recommendation is because the steroid and viscosupplementation both showed the same small benefit of pain relief over the short-term.
-But if you don’t recommend viscosupplementation, how can you recommend viscosupplementation over steroid?
+That recommendation is because the steroid and viscosupplementation both showed the same small benefit of pain relief over the short term.
+But if you don’t recommend viscosupplementation, how can you recommend viscosupplementation over steroids?
 Why not recommend the placebo?

 - PRP treatment re-introduces your own concentrated blood platelets into your hip